-These headphones stand out for their superb — and improved — active noise cancelation (ANC) performance that do an even better job of blocking out background noise.
+These headphones stand out for their superb — and improved — active noise cancelation (ANC) performance that does an even better job of blocking out background noise.
 They sound great, and there's an excellent equalizer in Sony's Connect app to tailor the experience.
-Improved call quality and the ability to simultaneously pair with two devices, plus solid battery life rounds out an elite package.
+Improved call quality and the ability to simultaneously pair with two devices, plus solid battery life, rounds out an elite package.

-Canceling the noise: Bose Noise Canceling Headphones 700
+Bose Noise Canceling Headphones 700 - Wireless Bluetooth Headphones

 Bose engineered the NCH 700 to deliver one of the best ANC performances for any pair of headphones, including 11 steps of customization.
 With excellent sound quality that provides great balance to please most listeners, plus a comfortable fit, despite their larger size, that also offers effective passive noise isolation.
 Battery life is okay, though fast charging helps get back up and running again.